 ARTICLE VII: COMMITTEES

-Section 1: Standing and Special Committees: The South Area Advisory Council may, from time to tome, establish and abolish such standing and special committees as it may desire.
+Section 1: Standing and Special Committees: The South Area Advisory Council may, from time to time, establish and abolish such standing and special committees as it may desire.
 No standing or special committees shall exercise the authority of the South Area Advisory Council.

 Section 2: Membership: Unless otherwise determined by the South Area Advisory Council, the Chairperson shall appoint members to the various standing and special committees.
 The committee members shall elect the Chairperson of each such committee.